hrydgard/ppsspp-site/docs/multiplayer/quickstart.md

 In both cases, there are now servers run by volunteers that simulates game servers (Infrastructure) or just act as a virtual room (Ad Hoc).

+NOTE: If you want to enter a server IP the traditional way, just use "Add server...", type in your IP as the hostname, and UNCHECK the "Relay" checkbox.

 ## First step

 Enable networking on the "Networking" tab in PPSSPP's settings (looks like a wifi symbol in portrait mode).
 Then, choose your path: